alexfikl/mittagleffler/README.md

 # Rust Crate

 The library is available as a Rust crate that implements the main algorithms.
-Evaluating the Mittag Leffler function can be performed directly by
+Evaluating the Mittag-Leffler function can be performed directly by

 ```rust
 use mittagleffler::MittagLeffler;